A handpicked selection of the best cities to visit in Europe each season. The best European destinations to visit and when to visit them.

-Its location on Lac Leman and at the footsteps of gorgeous alpine peaks provide it with one of the most beautiful backdrops of any city in Europe and the proximity to the slopes mean you can easily mix time sightseeing with outdoors sport pursuits on the nearby slopes.
+Its location on Lac Leman and at the footsteps of gorgeous alpine peaks provide it with one of the most beautiful backdrops of any city in Europe and the proximity to the slopes means you can easily mix time sightseeing with outdoors sports pursuits on the nearby slopes.

 The best time to visit Geneva in winter is the festive season.

-At this time, the city hosts a small yet lovely Christmas market and a light festival which dresses up the city with light installations that brighten up the otherwise cold nights.
+At this time, the city hosts a small yet lovely Christmas market and a light festival that dresses up the city with light installations that brighten up the otherwise cold nights.